Nun of Dat

-"Nun of Dat" is a song by American rapper BlocBoy JB featuring rapper Lil Pump.
-It was released as the only promotional single from BlocBoy's seventh mixtape, Simi, on May 2, 2018.
+"Nun of Dat" is a song by American rapper BlocBoy JB featuring fellow American rapper Lil Pump.
+Written alongside producer Tay Keith, It was released as the only promotional single from BlocBoy's seventh mixtape, Simi, on May 2, 2018.

-The song received generally positive reviews, with praise for both of the rappers' verses.

-Background

-The track was released as the only promotional single from BlocBoy JB's mixtape Simi.
-The track is 4 minutes and 1 second long.

 Critical reception

 The song received generally positive reviews.
 Nick Mojica of XXL called the track "hard-hitting", and that Lil Pump "matched BlocBoy JB's intensity".
 Darryl Robertson of Vibe called the record "fun-filled".